|

-the first description of the Abram Morris Dancers and their Maypole dates
+the best known descriptions of the Abram Morris Dancers and their Maypole date

 from 1880, the Ordnance Survey map of 1846 records the existence of the